P-H-C/phc-winner-argon2/README.md

 ### Benchmarks

-`make bench` creates the exectuble `bench`, which measures the execution time of various Argon2 instances:
+`make bench` creates the executable `bench`, which measures the execution time of various Argon2 instances:

 ```